Poker Quiz! Trip Eights on the River, What Do You Do Here?

 Continued below...

-Whenever we consider raising on the river, we should not simply compare our hand to our opponent’s range to see whether or not it’s ahead at the moment, but instead we should compare our hand to the range of hands with which they will call our raise.
-In other words, if we move all-in here (the only logical raise size) and our opponent calls, what type of hands will they show?
-Are there enough worse hands in their range to make raising a good play?
+In this scenario, if we reraise all-in (the only logical raise size) and our opponent calls, what type of hands will they show?
+Are there enough worse hands in the Button’s range to make raising a profitable play?

-Many of the hands that we beat are missed flush draws, and since they will fold these hands to a raise, we are unable to get any further value from them.
-There aren’t many made hands worse than ours that will call a raise.
+Many of the hands that we beat in the Button’s range are missed flush draws.
+Since it’s likely a competent opponent would fold any of their missed flush draws facing a raise on this river, we are unable to extract any further value by raising.
+There aren’t many made hands in the Button’s range worse than three 8s that will call a raise on this river.

-Hands like 86 or more rarely a big overpair are most of the hands that will get value from.
-Other hands that will call our raise are better trips, full houses and straights.
-All of these hands beat ours.
-Therefore raising will not be profitable in the long run.
+Hands like 86, or more rarely a big overpair, are most of the hands that our range will get value from when we raise on this river and get called by worse hands.
+The hands that will call a raise and are head include trip eights with a better kicker, full houses, and straights.
+Given that there are more hand combos in the Button’s range that beat us here than combos we will get value from in this scenario, raising will not be profitable in the long run.

 That leaves calling as the only viable option.
 Calling will show a profit against our opponent’s range in this spot.